0xHillside/0xHillside.github.io/_posts/2024-09-17-Pagers-Exploding.md

 Given the disadvantages, pagers become mostly useful for emergency meetings or situations where immediate response isn’t required.
-The one-way comm unication limits their ability to coordinate in real time, and the lack of message de livery confirmation means members might miss critical information if they’re out of range or their pager is off.
+The one-way communication limits their ability to coordinate in real time, and the lack of message de livery confirmation means members might miss critical information if they’re out of range or their pager is off.
 The need to resend messages repeatedly makes pagers less reliable for ongoing communication.
 However, for broadcasting emergency meeting alerts, pagers still ser